kel151/mio_v1/README.md

 ## UX
 ### User Stories
-#### User
+#### User:
-As a user, I want to view and interact with a site that is aesthetically pleasing.
-I want to enjoy what the site looks like and I want to feel the desire to return to the site.
+<p>As a user, I want to view and interact with a site that is aesthetically pleasing.
+I want to enjoy what the site looks like and I want to
+feel the desire to return to the site.</p>
-As a user, I expect that all articles of clothing adhere to the promised style of minimalism and originality to varying degrees.
+<p>As a user, I expect that all articles of clothing adhere to the promised style of minimalism and originality to varying degrees.</p>
-As a user, I want to be able to easily, swiftly, and seamlessly locate and browse through the various articles of clothing.
+<p>As a user, I want to be able to easily, swiftly, and seamlessly locate and browse through the various articles of clothing.</p>
-As a user, I expect to be able to view easily, swiftly, and seamlessly view product details such as size, price, etc.
+<p>As a user, I expect to be able to view easily, swiftly, and seamlessly view product details such as size, price, etc.</p>
-As a user, I expect to be able to buy clothing without much issue.
+<p>As a user, I expect to be able to buy clothing without much issue.</p>
-As a user, I expect the site to be fully functional.
+<p>As a user, I expect the site to be fully functional.</p>

-#### Site owner
+#### Site owner:
-As the site owner, I expect to have a functioning admin interface, accessible only to the site's admin.
+<p>As the site owner, I expect to have a functioning admin interface, accessible only to the site's admin.</p>
-As the site owner, I expect to be able to use the admin interface to add and remove clothing from the collection without much issue.
+<p>As the site owner, I expect to be able to use the admin interface to add and remove clothing from the collection without much issue.</p>
-As the site owner, I expect to be able to use the admin interface to edit each products details should I need to, such as its price, rating, etc.
+<p>As the site owner, I expect to be able to use the admin interface to edit each products details should I need to, such as its price, rating, etc.</p>
-As the site owner, I expect to notified by email each time a user makes a purchase.
+<p>As the site owner, I expect to notified by email each time a user makes a purchase.</p>

 ### Strategy
 <p><i>What am I aiming to achieve with this project, and for whom?</i></p>